locize/blog/source/_posts/cat.md

 But what exactly is a [CAT](https://en.wikipedia.org/wiki/Computer-assisted_translation), you ask?
 Well, it's pretty much exactly what it sounds like.
 It's software that helps you translate text from one language to another.
 Think of it like having a bilingual friend who you can text whenever you come across a word or phrase you don't understand.

 Now, I know what you might be thinking: "But wait, don't we already have [Google Translate](../google-translate-accuracy/)?"
 And yes, you're right!
 Google Translate is a great tool for quick and easy translations.
 But CATs are a bit different.
-They're specifically designed for professional translators and are much more powerful than your average online translator.
+Unlike typical web translators, CAT tools are significantly more robust and tailored specifically to meet the needs of professional translators and businesses, ensuring enhanced efficiency, accuracy, and overall quality in translations.

 {% youtube PtFEPtsmp-Y %}